phentnil/employee-scheduling-system/README.md

 [![Employee Page](images/Wireframe-EmployeePage.jpg "Employee Page")](images/Wireframe-EmployeePage.jpg)

-When an employee logs in, the monthly calendar will be displayed.
+When an employee logs in, the employee page will display the monthly calendar.
 The shifts of the current week for the employee logged in will display in a list to the right of the calendar.
-Both shifts shown on the calendar and in the list can be selected by the employee where options will be shown to submit requests for the selected shift.
+The employee can select shifts on both the calendar and in the list, where options will be shown to submit requests for the selected shift.

 ### Manager Page

 [![Manager Page](images/Wireframe-ManagerPage.jpg "Manager Page")](images/Wireframe-ManagerPage.jpg)

-When the manager logs in, the monthly calendar will be displayed similar to the employee view.
+When the manager logs in, the manager page will display the monthly calendar similar to the employee view.
 However, the shift list to the right will show all employee shifts over the next few days.
 The manager view will also include an indicator for active requests from employees and a button to enable modifying employees, shift information, or other necessary modifications.

 ## User Stories